andymangold/primer/source/_origins.html.md

 ## Origins

 One of the worst feelings in the game of Magic is looking down at a card or board state and knowing you don't have a way to beat it.
-I loathe this feeling enough that it has guided my play and deckbuilding, which means that I end up running many controlling and defensive decks.
+I loathe this feeling enough that it has guided my play and deckbuilding, which means that I end up running many controlling and defensive decks with answers for every kind of threat.
 Understandably, not everyone in my playgroup is excited to play against decks like this, at least not all the time.
 This deck started as a response to my playgroup and a challenge to myself: could I build a deck that satisfied my desire to answer every board state but without actually removing any of my opponent's threats, unless absolutely necessary?

 I did my due diligence and tried to find decks built with a similar strategy, and came across [this Tariel list](http://www.mtgsalvation.com/forums/the-game/commander-edh/multiplayer-commander-decklists/490546-tariel-youll-thank-me-for-this) from Rachmiel.
 The motivations are similar, but my list varies enough that I believe it warrants its own explanation.
 Nevertheless, I owe Rachmiel a thank you for their thoughtful primer which got me started down this road properly.